 We invest in early and mid-stage companies serving consumers and SMBs with revenue-positive unit economics, often vertically integrated commerce, retail technology and SaaS companies surrounding the commerce space.

 A company we invest in typically generates revenue in one of three ways.
 Our experience is that young companies that focus on earning revenue from more than one of these categories experience growth challenges.

 The companies we invest in generally have a unique technical advantage adaptable well beyond the product they sell to the world and/or a complete and unique ownership of their supply chain.
 In this way they are more about what you don’t see than what you see.

 Our definition of commerce evolves daily.
 Most of our recent investments fit into one of our three focus areas within commerce.
 Sometimes an opportunity forces us to rethink our scope.
 We call those investments Atypical.

 We have always been an early stage investor.
 We invest $300,000 to $2 million in companies over their lifetimes.
 We sometimes lead investments but don’t require that we do so.
 If you’ve raised more than $2 million, you are probably too late for us.

 We love Las Vegas.
 Some of us live here.
-25% of the investments we’ve made are based here.
+As of January 2017, 10% of the investments we’ve made are based here.
 We’ve invested more early stage capital into Las Vegas companies than any firm in state history.
 We see maximizing our impact as a long-term focus.